Nissarana Vanaya Meditation System

-The Nissarana Vanaya Meditation System was developed by Matara Sri Ñāṇārāma Mahathera, a highly respected senior meditation master of Sri Lanka and the first Upajjhaya of Sri Kalyani Yogasrama Samstha.
+The Nissarana Vanaya Meditation System was developed by Matara Sri Ñāṇārāma Mahathera, the first Upajjhaya of Sri Kalyani Yogasrama Samstha.
 This Buddhist meditation system uses samatha and vipassanā techniques in combination to allow what it claims are more intense insight results than ‘dry insight’ meditation.
 It was refined over decades by the head monks of the Nissarana Vanaya.

 History

 In the 1960s, after the sixth Buddhist council had given Mahasi Sayadaw an eminent role in the Buddhist meditation revival, he was invited by the Sri Lankan government to train, teach and help establish vipassana meditation centers in Sri Lanka.
-At that time a group of already well known meditation monks received the opportunity to privately train and practice with Mahasi Sayadaw.
-Among those was the Venerable Matara Sri Ñāṇārāma Mahathera.
+At that time a group of meditation monks received the opportunity to privately train and practice with Mahasi Sayadaw.
+Among those was the Matara Sri Ñāṇārāma Mahathera.

 Mahasi Sayadaw made him the main vipassana teacher after his departure and a friend of Matara Sri Ñāṇanārāma Mahathera invited him to lead the training facility for meditation in a newly founded association of forest monasteries, the Nissarana Vanaya.

-Over the years Ven. Ñāṇārāma Mahathera added valuable instructions to the Burmese system.
+Over the years Ñāṇārāma Mahathera added instructions to the Burmese system.
 One of the fundamental additions was a greater emphasis on concentration meditation as well as a carefully designed set of standardized instructions which helped newly ordained forest monks to methodically develop their concentration and insight faculties.

-During this time the Ven. Ñāṇārāma Mahathera published two renowned books on insight meditation: The seven stages of purification and The seven contemplations.
-In the late 1980s, one of his foremost students, a former lecturer for Pali, the Venerable Katukurunde Ñāṇananda held 33 discourses on the topic Nibbana.
+During this time Ñāṇārāma Mahathera published two books on insight meditation: The seven stages of purification and The seven contemplations.
+In the late 1980s, one of his foremost students, a former lecturer for Pali, the Katukurunde Ñāṇananda held 33 discourses on the topic Nibbana.

-Many influential meditation teachers visited the monastery during this time (Ayya Khema) or were influenced by its meditation methodologies.
+Many meditation teachers visited the monastery during this time (Ayya Khema) or were influenced by its meditation methodologies.

-During the last decade of Ven. Ñāṇārāma Mahathera's life the meditation system was refined in its approach towards labeling and noting in vipassana meditation.
+During the last decade of Ñāṇārāma Mahathera's life the meditation system was refined in its approach towards labeling and noting in vipassana meditation.
 The amount of labels was reduced, the importance of concentration meditation intensified.

-Currently this system is taught in many of Sri Lankan forest monasteries which were influenced by Ven. Ñāṇārāma Mahathera.
+Currently this system is taught in many of Sri Lankan forest monasteries which were influenced by Ñāṇārāma Mahathera.